The Political Climate in Harrison, AR is Somewhat conservative.

 Individual Campaign Contributions in Harrison, AR

-In the last 4 years, there were 1,510 contributions totaling $183,235 to Republican and conservative campaigns, averaging $121 per contribution.
+In the last 4 years, there were 1,510 contributions totaling $183,235 to the Republican Party and conservative campaigns, averaging $121 per contribution.

 (source: Federal Election Commission)